peterschwarz/peterschwarz.github.io/_posts/2013-09-22-almost-packed-and-ready.markdown

 categories: travel
 ---

 I'm headed off to Morocco, via Spain, tomorrow night.
 There will be the usual site-seeing and picture-snapping at first, maybe a soccer match if we can swing it.
-The whole trip will be capped by a bicycle ride [Ouarzazate to Merzouga](https://www.google.com/maps/ms?msa=0&msid=214847992487362558866.0004e6e4d82372a193b57) - 200-plus miles, over 4 days.
+The whole trip will be capped with a bicycle ride [Ouarzazate to Merzouga](https://www.google.com/maps/ms?msa=0&msid=214847992487362558866.0004e6e4d82372a193b57) - 200-plus miles, over 4 days.

 Being in shape not with standing, I need to pack light.